 What is an ethical traveller?
 I my last blog I posed a series of questions and dilemmas I had encountered during my recent trip to Myanmar.
 Here are some thoughts on how one might be an ethical traveller.
 To me, being this means aspiring to travel in both a social and environmentally responsible manner. … More Thoughts on Being An Ethical Traveller – Part 1

 Does swimming at the beach, bird watching, camping on a mountain side or going for a bush walk affect our behaviour?
-Could there be a connection between climbing trees and the likelihood that someone would consider taking action to reduce their ecological footprint?